iainctduncan/papers/source/design.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Of the Lisp dialects, Scheme in particular has a further pragmatic advantage.
-Due to its minimal nature, it is eminently appropriate for embedding in another language, and there thus exists a wide variety of embeddable Scheme intepreters.
+Due to its minimal nature, it is eminently appropriate for embedding in another language, and there thus exists a wide variety of embeddable Scheme interpreters.
 A functional Scheme interpreter can be created in a very small amount of code - there is even an implementation named SIOD, for "Scheme In One Defun" (but also referred to as "Scheme in One Day").
 SIOD was a project by computer science professor George Carrette, started in 1988, intended to make